 - Help you understand why your claim may have been denied

 - Explain everything you need to know about submitting a new claim

 - Help you gather additional supporting evidence to submit a new claim

-- Review your paperwork before submitting to the Social Security Administration
+- Review your paperwork before submitting it to the Social Security Administration (SSA)

 - Walk you through the appeals process